mikl0s/LG3K/README.md

 ### **Requirements**

-- Python 3.12 or later
+- Python (latest stable version)
 - Dependencies are automatically installed with pip
 - Optional: `rich` package for enhanced display
+- Optional: `torch` and `psutil` for GPU-optimized LLM training

 ---

 ## **About**

 Welcome to **Log Generator 3000**—a fully modular log generation tool designed to simplify testing and monitoring across diverse systems.
-It supports web servers, APIs, databases, firewalls, and more.
+It supports web servers, APIs, databases, firewalls, and more, with special support for LLM training data generation.

 This project was conceptualized, developed, and published entirely on an iPad during a Saturday evening of football—and yes, the team we were rooting for won! 🎉

 Curious about the full story?
-[Read more here](./about_log_generator_v0.1.0.md).
+[Read more here](about_log_generator_v0.1.0.md).

 ---